mrx-arafat/supabase-showcase/sql-setup/README.md

-# Supabase Manual Setup Guide
+# Supabase Setup Guide

-This folder contains all SQL scripts to set up your Supabase database manually.
-Follow these steps to learn and implement each feature.
+This folder contains SQL scripts to set up your Supabase database.
+You have two options:

-## 📚 Prerequisites
+## ⚡ Quick Setup (Recommended)

+**File:** `00-complete-setup.sql`

+This file combines ALL setup steps (1-6) into one.
+Run this entire file at once to get everything set up in 2-3 minutes.

+### Steps:
-1. Go to your Supabase project dashboard: https://supabase.com/dashboard
+1. Go to your Supabase project: https://supabase.com/dashboard
-2. Navigate to the **SQL Editor** (left sidebar)
+2. Click **SQL Editor** in the left sidebar
-3. You'll run each SQL file in order
+3. Click **New query**
+4. Copy and paste the entire contents of `00-complete-setup.sql`
+5. Click **Run**
+6. Done! ✅

+---

-## 🎯 Setup Order
+## 📚 Step-by-Step Setup (Learning Path)

-Follow this exact order to set up your Supabase project:
+If you want to learn each feature individually, follow these files in order:

 ### Step 1: Storage Setup
 **File:** `01-storage-setup.sql`